touchlab/KaMPKit/README.md

 We (Touchlab) are focused primarily on using KMP for native mobile development (now called KMM).
 As a result, this kit is primarily targeted at native mobile developers (Android or iOS), as well as engineering managers for native mobile teams.
 You should have little-to-no experience with KMP, although some of the information after setup may be useful if you do have KMP experience.

-> ## Touchlab's Hiring!
->
-> We're looking for a Mobile Developer, with Android/Kotlin experience, who is eager to dive into Kotlin Multiplatform Mobile (KMM) development.
-Come join the remote-first team putting KMM in production.
-[More info here](https://go.touchlab.co/careers-gh).

 ## What's Included?

 1. The Starter App - A native mobile KMP app with a small functional feature set.